Go deep, stay long

 Too often, I’ve had some fantastic diving experiences but can only share them with words.
 California is one of those experiences.
 I have sworn to myself that I will never again dive without a camera.

 Here on the east coast our shore is composed of white sandy beaches.
 Great for sunbathers, but not much to look at for divers.
-Other coasts have rocky shores.
+Other hinchables juegos coasts have rocky shores.
 On rocky shores, fish have places to hide, plants have places to take root.

 The west coast enjoys these rocky shores.
 Kelp anchors to the seabed, and a variety of sea life thrives in it’s shelter.
 While east coast diving is all about shipwrecks, west coast divers can simply drop in the water and enjoy diving the kelp beds.